codergod1337/Studienprojekt/README.md

 https://carla.readthedocs.io/en/latest/download/

-## Usage/ starting
+### 5. installing

-1. connect Controller Device to your PC and install it
+1. connect Controller Device to your PC and install it correctly
 2. start App:
 ```bash
 python hse/examples/run.py
 ```
+3. in the App: click file/pull SGG
+-> in the Gropbox Scene Graph Generator status is supposed to switch to SGG ready this is only nescessary ONCE! you can click it again to update (git pull) the SGG-Repo

+# UI

+# Functions (inside)